hasibzunair/res-unet-fastmri/README.md

 ```

-### Results
+### Challenge Leaderboard 2019

-Our final submission logs are shown below.
-Among the other participants which came through to the final leaderboard, we were last!
+A total of 17 teams came into the final leaderboard, among which we were the last!
+Some logs are shown below.

 <p align="center">
 <a href="#"><img src="media/final_result.png" width="80%"></a>